-In 2015, URC entered into a foreign currency forwards arrangement with notional amount of NZ\$322.3 million and recognized change in fair value of the instrument amounting to ₱578.1 million during the year.
-On April 6, 2016, URC settled the foreign currency forward with carrying value of NZ\$22.1 million (₱694.7 million).
-The Group recognized total mark-to-market gains of NZ\$27.2 million (₱847.0 million).
+In 2015, URC entered into a foreign currency forwards arrangement with notional amount of NZ\$322.3 million and recognized change in fair value of the instrument amounting to P578.1 million during the year.
+On April 6, 2016, URC settled the foreign currency forward with carrying value of NZ\$22.1 million (P694.7 million).
+The Group recognized total mark-to-market gains of NZ\$27.2 million (P847.0 million).

-In 2015, CAI pre-terminated all foreign currency derivative contracts, where the Group recognized realized gain of ₱14.6 million.
-In 2016, CAI entered into foreign currency forward contracts which were pre-terminated in the same year, where the Group recognized realized gain of ₱6.7 million.
-The realized gain is recognized in 'Market gains (losses) on derivative financial instruments - net' account under the consolidated statements of comprehensive income.
+In 2017, 2016 and 2015, CAI entered into foreign currency derivative contracts which were preterminated in the same year, where it recognized realized gain of $\mathbb{P}14.1$ million, $\mathbb{P}6.7$ million and $\mathbb{P}14.6$ million, respectively.
+The realized gain is recognized under 'Market valuation gains (losses) on derivative financial instruments - net' account in the consolidated statements of comprehensive income.